 Psychological Safety Can Be Measured

-Psychological safety can be measured through observable team behaviours, participation patterns, and communication signals.
+Psychological safety can be measured through observable behavioural execution patterns, participation signals, and early indicators of hidden execution friction.

 What it is